FarMart-Engineering/GeoLocation/README.md

 # GeoLocation Package

 A TypeScript package for geocoding and reverse geocoding functionalities, allowing you to retrieve location details based on addresses or coordinates.
+This package works completely offline and doesn't make calls to any third-party services.

 ## Installation